AI in Language Learning and Teaching: 2026 Trends That Matter

 1. Generative AI as Teacher Assistant

-Large language models continue to evolve, but can already assistant teachers well.
+Large language models continue to evolve, but can already assist teachers well.
 You can ask AI to generate a B1-level reading passage, comprehension questions and a vocabulary list.
 You review and adjust, but spend ten minutes instead of an hour.

 2. Multimodal Literacy Integration